rkuschel/quantumlab/README.md

 ---

-## 🌐 After Container Starts
+## After Container Starts

-You should see a message like:
+You should see a message such as:

 ```
 Container ready.
 Try: